yoyogojo19/Turtle_in_Cpp/README.md

 ### Linux
 To use this code make sure you have a **C/C++ compiler**, verify for **clang** or **g++** by typing ,in a **terminal**, `g++ --version` or `clang --version`.
 If you don't have any of theme type `sudo apt install build-essentials` for g++ and `sudo apt install clang` for clang.

-Then you can right `./turtle/run.sh`
+Then you can execute `./run.sh` from the root directory.

 ### Windows
 To run the code on **Windows** download this [C/C++ compiler](https://sourceforge.net/projects/mingw/files/OldFiles/) and double-click the **run windows.bat** file